 Keep in mind – your augmentation procedure should be done by 3 consecutive simple steps – place –press –close

-And you should keep it simple as it sounds.
+And you should keep it as simple as it sounds.
 In less than a minute, your graft placement and stabilization can also be done in the most challenging cases.

 Place the material into the grafted site, press above it with dry gauze for 3 seconds and close the flap.